ps2alerts/aggregator/README.md

 ## Installation

+### Repo submodules

-NOTE: After you have cloned this repository, you also need to install the git submodules which contain various constants used across the PS2Alerts repositories.
+NOTE: After you have cloned this repository, you also need to install the git submodule which contain various constants used across the PS2Alerts repositories.
 Simply execute

 ```
-git submodule init
-git submodule update
+git submodule update --init --recursive
 ```

+If in the future your application is performing weird saying it can't find references to things, pull the latest modules in via running `./module-update.sh`.

+### Installing and running the app

 For first time runs, you must run `ps2alerts-aggregator-init`, which goes ahead and builds the base image required for the dev Docker image to run.